- Discuss the risk factors for hypertension.

-It is important for a trainer to ensure they have all of the necessary records and medical information regarding a new client.
+A trainer must ensure they have all the necessary records and medical information regarding a new client.

 Low-to-moderate intensity activity is safe and effective for helping clients with prediabetes and type 2 diabetes lower their risk for cardiovascular events and complications.

-Retinopathy is a disease of the retina that results in impairment or loss of vision.
+Retinopathy is a retina disease that results in impairment or loss of vision.

 Neuropathy is a disease or dysfunction of one or more peripheral nerves, typically causing weakness or numbness.

-Nephropathy is a disease or damage of the kidney.
+Nephropathy is a disease or damage to the kidney.

-Advanced peripheral neuropathy is a result of damage to peripheral nerves that often causes weakness, numbness, and pain.
+Advanced peripheral neuropathy results from damage to peripheral nerves that often causes weakness, numbness, and pain.